 All species chosen are local provenance stock grown using locally sourced seed ensuring the genetic diversity of the site is maintained.
-Greening Australia provides ongoing management of the site to ensure the plants are maintained.
-This includes watering of the site and replacing any seedlings required, ensures the carbon offset is secure.
+Greening Australia provides ongoing management of the site to ensure the plants are maintained, and replacing any failing seedlings ensures the carbon offset is secure.

 Ferries-McDonald Conservation Park is approximately 5 km to the north-east while the Bremer River flows into Lake Alexandrina 14.5 km to the south.
 The site will act as a ‘stepping-stone’ between Ferries-McDonald Conservation Park and the Bremer River, providing a bush corridor for native fauna and flora species.

-We are all responsible for contributing to the global warming problem, and you too can play a role in the solution ... offset some or all of the carbon dioxide produced by you or your organisation with plantings managed by Greening Australia.
+We are all responsible for contributing to climate change, and you too can play a role in the solution ... offset some or all of the carbon dioxide produced by you or your organisation with plantings managed by Greening Australia.

 To find out more about how you can reduce your ecological footprint visit www.greeningaustralia.org.au.